Varant5/100-days-python-course/README.md

 ## 🚀 About the Course

-Welcome to the 100 Days of Code: The Complete Python Pro Bootcamp!
-This is an intensive, hands-on course designed to take you from a beginner to an advanced Python programmer through daily coding challenges and real-world projects.
+The 100 Days of Code: The Complete Python Pro Bootcamp!
+This is an intensive, hands-on course with daily coding challenges and real-world projects.

 ## 📚 What You'll Learn